Do you find yourself thinking any of these things?

 However, if we don’t fully look at this kind of fear, it tends to get bigger and more powerful.
 It grows in the dark like mushrooms do.

-Ask yourself: Why am I avoiding this task?
+Ask yourself: Why am I procrastinating or avoiding this task?
 What am I afraid might happen?
 Once you have some idea, then question how realistic this thought is.
 Have you failed at tasks like this before?
 More than once?
 If you actually do have good reason to expect that you can’t do it, then decide what you are going to do about this.
 Maybe you need to ask for more training, or clearer instructions, or more time.
 That said, the chances are you actually have no real reason to expect failure.

 Once you’ve got to this point, force yourself to just get started.
 Don’t think about how long it’s actually going to take you to complete the whole task.
 Just decide what you can realistically do in, say 15-25 minutes, and do that.
 You could try the pomidoro technique– it works for me when I hit resistance.
 After you’ve done a few short bursts, review how it’s going, and get help if you need it.
 If not, just keep doing short bursts and with any luck you’ll soon be in the flow, and making progress.